benjaminvandammeholberton/holbertonschool-web_back_end/Node_JS_basic/README.md

 ```
 &nbsp;

-### 5. Create a small HTTP server using Node's HTTP module
+### 5. Create a more complex HTTP server using Node's HTTP module
 *mandatory*

 In a file named ```5-http.js```, create a small HTTP server using the http module: